HewlettPackard/hpe-js-project-scripts/project-scripts/README.md

 5. Create a `.prettierignore` in your root folder.

-6. Similarly to eslint's ignore, the contents of this file will depend on your project's structure.
+6. Similarly to your eslint's ignore file, the contents of this file will depend on your project's structure.
 Here's a good starting point:

 ```
 package-lock.json